Before You Begin

 The web pages under “Game Rules -> Clarifications and House Rules -> Merits” (or Flaws) contain information on the Merits and Flaws available to all characters and to each specific sphere, as well as notes on those that are not supported (and suggestions for possible substitutes, where applicable).

 PCs are limited to a total of 10 points in Merits and 7 points in Flaws, whether purchased in character generation or afterward.
+You may take Flaws over the 7-point limit if you wish, but the maximum number of freebie points you may gain from Flaws is still only 7.
 Some Merits (Language, in particular) are not counted against the 10-point limit; conversely, your character may gain additional Flaws in play without necessarily being awarded additional points for them.

 Freebie Points